umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Image-Cropper.md

 ##Sample code

+Image Cropper comes with a simple to use API to generate crop urls, or you can access its raw data directly as a dynamic object.

-###MVC View Example to output a "banner" crop from a cropper property with the alias "image"
+####MVC View Example to output a "banner" crop from a cropper property with the alias "image"

     //show the crop preset "banner"
     <img src='@CurrentPage.GetCropUrl("image", "banner")' />